Big Island Car Rentals

 Waikoloa

-Ancient Hawaiian history meets ultra modern resorts on the South Kohala coast, home to Waikoloa.
-A tropical paradise nestled among the lava fields, with minimal amounts of rain, and plenty of sun.
+Ancient Hawaiian history meets ultra-modern resorts on the South Kohala coast, home to Waikoloa.
+A tropical paradise nestled among the lava fields, there is minimal rain and plenty of sun.
+This Big Island spot is easiest to get to with a rental car from Kona airport.

 Waikoloa Book Now